marianavalerio/M3_Ionizable_Lipids_draft/Case_studies/Quantifying_stalk_formation/README.md

 ## Fusion assays

-Bilayer fusion assays between LNP membranes with different ionizable lipids and a target plasma membrane were performed using the method described in [Poojari et al](https://www.nature.com/articles/s41467-021-26924-2).
+Bilayer fusion assays between LNP membranes with different ionizable lipids and a target plasma membrane were performed using the method described in [Poojari et al](https://www.nature.com/articles/s41467-021-26924-2), which can be obtained [here](https://gitlab.com/cbjh/gromacs-chain-coordinate).

 ## LNP composition